-Gavriel Euvo stood at the edge of a field of withered, brittle gray grass that rippled in the freezing wind.
-It was always dark on Zeos; dark and dry as the inside of a coffin.
-The low sky churned with brown clouds that blotted out the tiny orange suns and turned the moons into invisible monsters that tugged jealously at the muddy Zeon oceans.
+Gavriel Euvo stood at the edge of a field of withered gray grass that rippled in the cold wind.
+It was always dark on Zeos, as dark and dry as the inside of a coffin.
+The low sky churned with brown clouds that blotted out the tiny pair of orange suns and turned the planet’s moons into invisible monsters that tugged jealously at the muddy Zeon oceans.

 “Gavriel?
 Are you sure about this?
 What if things don’t work out at the university?
-I don’t know where we’ll be then.
-Gavriel?
+Where will we’ll be then.
+Gavriel…?
 Love, did you hear a word I said?”

 “Well?” she asked.
 “What do you think?”

-“And I don’t think you worry enough,” she told him, but finally smiled.
-“Your head’s always up in the clouds.
+“And I don’t think you worry nearly enough,” Jaissa told him, but finally smiled.
+“Your head’s always up in the clouds, love.
 You’re never down here in the mud with the rest of us.”

 “I’m a philosopher.
-That’s my job.”
-Another kiss.
+Having my head in the clouds is my job,” Gavriel said.
+He gave his wife another kiss.
 “And that’s why you fell in love with me.”

 “I do.
 The Alliance Education Board likes what they’re hearing.
 It might take some time for the datawork to go through, but then they’ll sponsor our move out to Tynerion.”

-“Tynerion.”
-Now Jaissa was looking up at the sky, too, as though pure desire could pierce the thick Zeon clouds and see through to the bright stars beyond.
+“Tynerion,” Jaissa sighed.
+Now was looking up at the sky, too, as though desire alone could pierce the thick Zeon clouds and see through to the bright stars beyond.
 “God, I can’t wait.
 Zeos is no planet for Sarru.”

 “And speaking of our tiny devil…”

-Gavriel crouched and held out his arms to the little girl running toward him through the dry grass.
+Gavriel crouched and held out his arms to the little girl running toward them through the dry grass.
 It was still early in the morning, but her jumper was already covered in colorless dust.
-She leapt into her father’s embrace with a squeal.
-The eight-year-old had her mother’s graceful dancer’s build and beautiful sky blue eyes.
+Sarru leapt into her father’s embrace with a squeal.
+The eight-year-old had her mother’s graceful build and beautiful sky blue eyes.
 Sarru waved a streamer of bright, shiny plastic at Gavriel, too close and too fast to read.

 “Come on!
-We’re going to be late!” she shrieked.
+We’re going to be late!” she said.

 “Late for what, honey?”
 Jaissa asked, full of mock confusion.
-“I can’t remember what we’re doing out in this God-forsaken cold.
-We must have gotten lost!
+“I don’t remember what we’re doing here in this God-forsaken chill.
+Oh, we must have gotten lost!
 Maybe we should just go home and get warm.”

 “Well, we wouldn’t want that,” said Gavriel seriously.
-He took the plastic advertisement from Sarru and picked her up.
+He took the plastic advertisement from Sarru’s hand and picked her up.
 “Come on, let’s go.
 I think I have some tickets in one of my pockets.”

-With his daughter giggling and tugging on his beard, Gavriel led his family out across the field.
-The fair was too small for the large venue, with brightly striped tents stretched few and far between.
+With his daughter giggling and tugging on his beard, Gavriel led his family out across the grassy field.
+The annual fair was too small for the large venue, with brightly striped tents spaced few and far between.
 Brilliantly lumapainted rides would have been lonely were it not for the long lines of eager children waiting for their turn to be thrilled.